AaronCWacker/Yggdrasil/README.md

 If we want to make it easier to read for humans, we would want to simulate the two types of Memory humans use.
 It is worth considering properties of Semantic and Episodic memory since data and knowledge representation exist to communicate and persist to memory what we want to communicate.

-## Definitions:

-ep·i·sod·ic mem·o·ry
-noun	PSYCHOLOGY
-a type of long-term memory that involves conscious recollection of previous experiences together with their context in terms of time, place, associated emotions, etc.
-"those results suggest that participants were using episodic memory to recall the presented words in all conditions" a conscious memory of a previous experience.
-"the hippocampus is critically involved in forming episodic memories"

-se·man·tic mem·o·ry
-noun	PSYCHOLOGY
-a type of long-term memory involving the capacity to recall words, concepts, or numbers, which is essential for the use and understanding of language.
-"if patients lose semantic memory, they struggle with knowledge of everyday objects in the world, and have trouble communicating" a recollection of a word, concept, or number.
-"the extraction of semantic memories and associated emotions"

-## Nine properties of Episodic Memory
-There are essentially nine properties of episodic memory that collectively distinguish it from other types of memory.
-Other types of memory may exhibit a few of these properties, but only episodic memory has all nine.
-Episodic m

-Contain summary records of sensory-perceptual-conceptual-affective processing.
-Retain patterns of activation/inhibition over long periods.
-Often represented in the form of (visual) images.
-They always have a perspective (field or observer).
-Represent short time slices of experience.
-They are represented on a temporal dimension roughly in order of occurrence.
-They are subject to rapid forgetting.
-They make autobiographical remembering specific.
-They are recollectively experienced when accessed.

 ## Options for a Terse Knowledge Representation Structure For Easy Understanding